Plug-in electric vehicles in the Republic of Ireland

-As of January 2022, there were about 47,000 electric vehicles in the Republic of Ireland.
+As of January 2022, there were about 47,000 electric vehicles in Ireland.
 As of 2022, about 13% of new cars registered in the country were fully electric, and 7% were plug-in hybrid.

 Government policy

 As of 2022, the government offers tax rebates of up to €5,000 for electric vehicle purchases.

 In 2022, the government introduced rebates of up to €25,000 for taxi drivers who replace their gasoline-powered taxis with EVs.

 As of 2022, the government's official policy goal is for 40% of cars in the country to be electric by 2030.

 Charging stations

-As of December 2021, there were 1,350 public charging stations in the Republic of Ireland.
+As of December 2021, there were 1,350 public charging stations in Ireland.

 As of December 2021, the government offers rebates of up to €600 for charging station installations.

 Public opinion

 In a 2022 survey conducted by Energia and the Irish Electric Vehicle Owners Association, 87% of respondents said that the Irish government was "not doing enough" to promote electric vehicles.